gildas/go-errors/README.md

 }
 ```

+Note: You should not use `var details errors.Error`, use the pointer version `var details *errors.Error` instead.

 When several `errors.Error` are chained up, this can be used to extract the ones you want:
 ```go
 func main() {